 Learners studying National Qualifications (Standard Grade, Higher or Intermediate) can sign up to receive exam results by e-mail or text on MySQA.
 You register using your Scottish Candidate Number (SCN) and activate once you receive the activation letter – this letter will be sent to the address on our system.
 After you activate your account you will then have to select exam results by e-mail or text.

-Please note: registration for MySQA closes a few weeks before the
+Please note: registration for MySQA closes a few weeks before the results are issued.

 How do I make a general enquiry to SQA for advice and guidance?

 For general candidate support and help, please complete our candidate enquiry form.

 How can I get study guide advice and information?

 Our Study Guides and videos will give you hints and tips to help you study.